Prag8855/aab/content/guides/best-bank-germany.md

 - **[ING](/out/ing)**
     It's a good bank, but you need EU citizenship or German [permanent residence](/glossary/Niederlassungserlaubnis) to open an account.[^15] They only speak German.
 - **[DKB](/out/dkb)**
-    It's a good bank, but they require [permanent residence](/glossary/Niederlassungserlaubnis) to open an account.[^14] They only speak German.
+    It's a good bank, but you need EU citizenship or German [permanent residence](/glossary/Niederlassungserlaubnis) to open an account.[^14] They only speak German.
 - **[comdirect](/out/comdirect)**
     You need an *[[Anmeldung]]*, or you must follow [extra steps](https://banks-germany.com/open-comdirect-bank-account-for-non-residents/).
 They only speak German.